WakiMak/trentent.github.io-forked/_posts/2017-06-02-citrix-storefront-performance-testing-and-tuning-part-4-perfmon-counters-pna-logon.md

 Citrix Xml Service Communication(&65t.bottheory.local)\Network Traffic Average Time (Microseconds)</pre>

   <p>
-    IÄôve added 6 farms to the storefront server to examine the load Äúin a real worldÄù environment as Storefront does do some magic with concurrent enumeration.
-What I love that Citrix has done, is actually time the transactions AND gives you the ÄòrateÄô the transactions are occurring at.
-This will make it much easier to baseline what your load is vs how I had to do it to measure the ÄòratesÄô for Web Interface.
+    I"ve added 6 farms to the storefront server to examine the load in a real world environment as Storefront does do some magic with concurrent enumeration.
+What I love that Citrix has done, is actually time the transactions AND gives you the "rate" the transactions are occurring at.
+This will make it much easier to baseline what your load is vs how I had to do it to measure the "rates" for Web Interface.
   </p>

   <hr />